Start a People

 Start a People is the second studio album by the American psychedelic rock band Black Moth Super Rainbow, released in 2004.
 It is the band's fifth album if releases under the name Satanstompingcaterpillars are included in the chronology.
 "Vietcaterpillar" and "I Think It Is Beautiful You Are 256 Colors Too" are re-recordings of songs from their first album, Falling Through a Field.

-"The Primary Color Movement", "Sadness in Her Hair", "Snail Garden" and "From the See" ("Things From the See") were originally released in a Duotone Records collection titled Electric Avenue, Chapter 8.
+"The Primary Color Movement", "Sadness in Her Hair", and "Snail Garden" were originally released in a Duotone Records collection titled Electric Avenue, Chapter 8.